 Here is a sample menu that I personally use.
-Remember, I am 5'4 and weight 130 lbs.
+Remember, I am 5-foot-4 and weight 130 pounds.
 So this is approximately my menu and serving size.
 Also, this is not set in stone; it will just give you an idea of what I eat.
 I often substitute my protein pancakes in place of my meal #2.
 See recipe below.

 48 Protein Shake Recipes

 Tired of drinking the same boring, bland tasting proteins shakes?
 Try these shakes and mix things up with fresh ingredients and a variety of supplements.

 Additionally, I love to add flavor to my recipes by adding spices.
 When my meals consist of a lean protein such as chicken breast and green vegetables, I often sauté sliced tomatoes, onions, garlic, cayenne pepper, Italian mixed seasoning, and blend in a couple tablespoons of 100-percent extra-virgin cold-pressed olive oil.

 You may choose to add in additional vegetables.
 The rich spices coupled with the necessary saturated fat makes a perfectly seasoned meal.
 I have found it much easier to stick to a meal plan that just tastes good.

 Now this is just a basic outline of how I eat to stay lean.
 The goal is to regulate the amount of energy (calories) you take in.
 I eat every 2.5 hours because, in order to keep my metabolism up, I must constantly fuel my body.
 If I need a last meal, I eat a lean protein source with a complex carbohydrate.